KBNLresearch/iromlab/doc/userGuide.md

 It's probably impossible to eliminate synchronisation errors altogether.
 Since batches with synchronisation errors have to be re-processed from scratch, it is a good idea to limit the size of a batch somewhat.
 For example, in case of a synchronisation error in a batch with hundreds of discs that took a whole day to create, a whole day's work will have to be re-done.
 For a smaller batch that only took two hours, much less time will be lost.

-## How to spot synchronisation errors

-## Batch manifest
+## The batch manifest

 The batch manifest is a comma-delimited text file named *manifest.csv* which is located at the root of a batch.
+It contains all information that is needed to process the batch into ingest-ready Submission Information Packages further down the processing chain (using [omSipCreator](https://github.com/KBNLresearch/omSipCreator)).
 For each processed disc, it contains the following fields:

 1. *jobID* - internal carrier-level identifier.
 The image file(s) of this disc are stored in an eponymous directory within the batch.
-2. *PPN*
+2. *PPN* - identifier of the physical item in the KB Collection to which this disc belongs.
+For the KB case this is the PPN identifier in the KB catalogue (GGC).
 3. *volumeNo* - for intellectual entities that span multiple discs, this defines the volume number (1 for single-volume items).
 Values must be unique within each *carrierType* (see below)
 4. *carrierType* - code that specifies the disc type.
 Currently the following values are permitted:
     - cd-rom
     - dvd-rom
     - cd-audio
     - dvd-video
-5. *title* - text string with the title of the disc (or the publication is is part of).
+5. *title* - text string with the title of the disc (or the publication it is part of).
 6. *volumeID* - text string, extracted from Primary Volume descriptor, empty if cd-audio.
 7. *success* - True/False flag that indicates status of *iromlab*'s imaging process.
 8. *containsAudio* - True/False flag that indicates the disc contains audio tracks (detected by cd-info)